aaroexxt/current-website/public/content/pages/RocketGroundStation/ground.md

 The final version of the UI looks like the following, with real data being plotted in every graph segment:

 ![Final interface](interface.png)

+# Conclusion

+Building the interface for ZENITH was a significant amount of work, but I'm extremely proud of how it came out and the final form of the UI.
+Balancing function, form, and utility was difficult, but I certainly learned more about how to make a reliable, easy to use interface that's capable of monitoring data and launching rockets securely and remotely.